Ryanjoo18/undergrad-maths/README.md

 As of now, the following chapters have been largely completed.
 More will be added soon!

+Preliminary Topics
 - Mathematical Reasoning and Logic
 - Set Theory

+Abstract Algebra
 - Groups

+Linear Algebra
 - Vector Spaces
 - Linear Maps

-- Polynomials
-- Eigenvalues and Eigenvectors
+Real Analysis
 - Real and Complex Number Systems
 - Basic Topology
 - Numerical Sequences and Series
+- Continuity
+- Differentiation
+- Riemann--Stieltjes Integral
+- Sequences and Series of Functions